alton-michaux/Event-Attendance/ERD._docs.md

 (hereby referred to as ‘ERD’)
 -----------------------------

-ERD will is implemented with the intent of giving developers to this project an easy way to generate fake data outside of rspec and testing environment as well as a way to present both actual and fake data visually using SQL expressions.
+ERD is implemented with the intent of giving developers to this project an easy way to generate fake data outside of rspec and testing environment as well as a way to present both actual and fake data visually using SQL expressions.

 Gems used:

 - FactoryBot

 		gem 'factory_bot_rails'

 - Faker

 		gem 'faker'

 - Blazer Reports

 		gem 'blazer'

 Features
 --------